medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/README.md

 ## Receiving Results

-The `receive-from-health-gorilla.ts` demonstrates how to convert a Health Gorilla webhook into FHIR `DiagnosticReport` and `Observation` resources.
+The `receive-from-health-gorilla.ts` demonstrates how to convert a Health Gorilla webhook into FHIR `DiagnosticReport`, `Observation` and `Media` resources.

 TODO

+## Ensuring Order and Billing Correctness

+When orders are placed, you'll need to ensure that all of the billing data is complete and well-formed.
+To do that you'll need to have properly constructed FHIR Resources that will be used to generate the correct orders.
+You can see [samples data](samples.md) with details on how to construct these resources correctly.

+There are four types of billing that are enabled by this workflow.
+With correctly constructed resources you should be able to support billing to Patient, Third Party or a to the organization to whom an diagnostics account (e.g. Labcorp account owner) belongs.